Lampasse

+but the modern fad for lampasses originated in civilian fashion in the early years of the 19th century and soon passed into military use - by 1815 in Prussia, for example.

 Germany

 The lampasses of the General Staff–qualified officers up to colonel were in carmine.
 However general uniforms featured lampasses in corps colour (Waffenfarbe.), e.g. Air Force in Skyblue.

 For general officers of the German Bundeswehr the tradition to use lampasses was given up in 1956.
 However, general officers of the National People's Army, Volkspolizei and Stasi, as well as flag officers of the Volksmarine wore double-wide lampasses on uniform trousers in the appropriate corps colour until 1990.